expo/create-react-native-app/ISSUE_TEMPLATE.md

+# READ THIS FIRST, PLEASE!

+The App Store version of the Expo iOS client recently had to remove the QR code scanner from the app.
+If you intend to load your app on a physical iOS device, please install the latest version of react-native-scripts to your app (`yarn add react-native-scripts@1.12.0`).
+It adds the "s" key to the interactive prompt, which asks you to enter an email address or phone number and then sends the URL to your device.

+Read more at https://blog.expo.io/upcoming-limitations-to-ios-expo-client-8076d01aee1a.
+We apologize for any inconvenience this may cause you!

+# Required format for issues

 Please make our job easier by filling this template out to completion.
 If you're requesting a feature instead of reporting a bug, please feel free to skip the Environment and Reproducible Demo sections.

 ## Description